alexsieusahai/Enlighten/README.md

 ## What's on the immediate horizon?

 * Decision Tree Regression / Classification
+* Multicore processing for matrix multiplication
-* Synatic sugar for feedforward networks.
+* Synatic sugar for feedforward networks
-* `xor` example.
+* `xor` example
-* Model definition as function composition.
+* Model definition as function composition
-    * Recurrent neural networks will probably be constructed as an unrolled computational graph, where I will accumulate the gradients at each point as I need them.
-I might consider destroying the graph as I go on, once I have the gradients, in order to make it extremely memory efficient.
+    * Recurrent neural networks will probably be constructed as an unrolled computational graph, where I will accumulate the gradients at each point as I need them

 ## What needs to get done, but is not on the immediate horizon?
 * Defining convolutions to fit well into my automatic differentiation paradigm.